Telegram

 • /help shows supported commands

-• /version shows the backend version
+• /version shows the backend version and current apfel status

 • /config shows the current config